Loupau38/shapez-2-tools/bp fixer/README.md

   - The shape miner platform ID gets updated

 - If its version is less than 1045 (alpha 18) :
-  - Island IDs get updated
+  - Platform IDs get updated
   - Purple is changed to magenta in shape, fluid and signal producers
   - Item and signal producers are reset to `CuCuCuCu` if they contain a shape or fluid crate